Alerts

 • Vestibulodynia most likely is caused by a combination of a nerve abnormality (neuritis, neuralgia), pelvic floor muscle weakness and irritability, irritation from previous treatments, overwashing and anxiety/depression.

-• Vestibulodynia is not associated with cancer, sexually transmitted disease or any kind of infection that is passed back and forth between sexual partners.
-There is no relationship of vestibulodynia to AIDS.
-Vestibulodynia does not affect fertility or the ability to carry pregnancy to term and have a normal delivery.
+• Vestibulodynia does not affect fertility or the ability to carry pregnancy to term and have a normal delivery.
 Vestibulodynia is not an early sign of any disease that affects overall health.

 • Treatment includes avoiding any products that may irritate the skin.
-You can use 2% lidocaine jelly for numbing any time you feel burning or 15-20 minutes before sexual activity to help avoid some of the pain.
+There are topical medications that can be used for numbing any time you feel burning or 15-20 minutes before sexual activity to help you avoid some of the pain.

 • Medication for neuropathic pain is often beneficial.
 These include medications that were originally developed for depression but have been found to have specific benefits for neuropathic pain.